-Usually, most days can easily feel like a road trip to me.
+Usually, most days feel like a road trip to me.

 One of my favorite games to play in the car is adding up the hours and miles and figuring out where else I could have driven in the same amount of time and distance.
 I always make it as far as Waco, usually to Austin, and on really bad days San Antonio or Houston.